ChantalD29/Milestone-Project-1/README.md

 ## User Stories

 ## Design
+### Colour Palette
 When I started thinking about the design of the website, I immediately pictured it would have some green in it as this colour conveys peace and calm.
 I later had the chance to read that some psychological studies have proved green to be soothing, with antidepressant properties: my choice was made.
 I chose images with warm colors to match the calming/soothing styles.
 The shade of green chosen in particolar is HEX #A8C082 (RGB	168	192	130).
 The navbar and header are styled accordingly, as well as all the buttons.
 I chose the color #a8c082 while designing the logo on Canva, that I later imported to be displayed in the header across all webpages.

 COLOR IMG

+### Typography

+Italiana and Oswald from Google Fonts

+IMG here

+## Wireframes
+The design of this website was first conceived using wireframes in Balsamiq.
+This helped me follow my original idea throughout the developing process.
+While some slight differences might be noticed between the wireframes here below and the final product, the basic structure and featured have been kept in mind during the process and are more or less the same as the original idea.

+Wireframes IMGS here

+## Accessibility

 # Technologies Used
 ## Languages Used